Edward Emerson Barnard: Early life

 With his name being brought to the attention of amateur astronomers in Nashville, they collectively raised enough money to give Barnard a fellowship to Vanderbilt University.
 He never graduated from the school, but did receive the only honorary degree Vanderbilt has ever awarded.
-He joined the staff of the Lick Observatory in 1887, though he later clashed with the director, Edward S. Holden, over access to observing time on the larger instruments and other issues of research and management.
+He joined the staff of the Lick Observatory in California in 1887, though he later clashed with the director, Edward S. Holden, over access to observing time on the larger instruments and other issues of research and management.

 Astronomical work

-Barnard saw the gegenschein in 1882, not aware of earlier papers by Theodor Brorsen and T. W. Backhouse.
-In 1889 he observed the moon Iapetus pass behind Saturn's rings.
+Barnard observed the gegenschein in 1882, not aware of earlier papers by Theodor Brorsen and T. W. Backhouse.
+In 1889, he observed the moon Iapetus pass behind Saturn's rings.
 As he watched Iapetus pass through the space between Saturn's innermost rings and the planet itself, he saw a shadow pass over the moon.
 Although he did not realize it at the time, he had discovered proof of the "spokes" of Saturn, dark shadows running perpendicular to the circular paths of the rings.
 These spokes were doubted at first, but confirmed by the spacecraft Voyager 1.

-In 1892 he made observations of a nova and was the first to notice the gaseous emissions, thus deducing that it was a stellar explosion.
+In 1892, he made observations of a nova and was the first to notice the gaseous emissions, thus correctly deducing that it was a stellar explosion.
 The same year he also discovered Amalthea, the fifth moon of Jupiter.
 He was the first to discover a new moon of Jupiter since Galileo Galilei in 1609.
-This was the last satellite discovered by visual observation (rather than by examining photographic plates or other recorded images).
+This was the last satellite discovered by direct visual observation (rather than by examining photographic plates or other recorded images).

-In 1895 he joined the University of Chicago as professor of astronomy.
+In 1895, he joined the University of Chicago as professor of astronomy.
 There he was able to use the 40 in telescope at Yerkes Observatory.
 Much of his work during this period was taking photographs of the Milky Way.
 Together with Max Wolf, he discovered that certain dark regions of the galaxy were actually clouds of gas and dust that obscured the more distant stars in the background.
 From 1905, his niece Mary R. Calvert worked as his assistant and computer.

-The faint Barnard's Star is named for Edward Barnard after he discovered in 1916 that it had a very large proper motion, relative to other stars.
+The faint Barnard's Star is named for Edward Barnard after he discovered in 1916 that it had a large proper motion relative to other stars.
 This is the second nearest star system to the Sun, second only to the Alpha Centauri system.